I got an email from a Muscle Imbalance Revealed member who wanted my feedback on correcting posture.

 Looking at the muscle that is often the culprit when it comes to the pelvis not being square in the front plane is the quadratus lumborum (QL).

 Looking at the photo above, you are viewing Carlos’ posture from the posterior view looking into the sagittal plane.

 Here is a photo of the quadratus lumborum.
 It is the muscle in bright red:

 The primary function of QL is lateral flexion of the trunk, plus it plays a crucial role in stabilizing the lower back in the frontal plane.

 The QL often will shorten up and elevate the pelvis on one side.

 #2 – Why Does QL Do That?

-Some of the common reasons that I see QL shorten up are:
+Some of the common reasons that I see QL shorten are:

-- Lower Back Injury – The client may have had a lower back injury and QL may have not been addressed in the recovery process.
+- Lower Back Injury – The client may have had a lower back injury, and QL may not have been in the recovery process.

-- Poor Core Stability in the Frontal Plane – As I mentioned above, QL plays a key role in stabilizing the lower back in the frontal plane (side-to-side).
-If the other muscles that help in the stabilization of the frontal plane are not doing their job, QL has to work hard and often is overworked.
+- Poor Core Stability in the Frontal Plane – As I mentioned above, QL plays a crucial role in stabilizing the lower back in the frontal plane (side-to-side).
+If the other muscles that help stabilize the frontal plane are not doing their job, QL has to work hard and often is overworked.

-- Poor Sitting – People will sit for a long period of time with their trunks shifted to one side and the leads to QL shortening up.
+- Poor Sitting – People will sit for an extended period with their trunks shifted to one side, leading to QL shortening up.

-- Knee Injury – If someone has a knee injury, often times QL will help when it comes to the swing phase of walking (leg moving from extension into flexion).
+- Knee Injury – If someone has a knee injury, often QL will help when it comes to the swing phase of walking (leg moving from extension into flexion).

 #3 – Self Massage of Quadratus Lumborum

-One thing I find helps is the self-massage of the QL in order to get the muscle to relax.
+One thing I find helps is the self-massage of the QL to get the muscle to relax.
 Here is a video that shows you what to do: